dicer2000/MarioJump/README.md

-# PygameStarter
+# MarioJump

-A simple starter for Pygame
+A simple starter template for MarioJump project